MARLTHESIS – Master Thesis

 International applicants, if you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

-It is recommended that you have passed and completed the mandatory courses JUR5401 Maritime Law: Contracts, JUS5402 Maritime Law: Liability & Insurance, MARL5110 Maritime Law: Safety, Competition and EU, MARL5120 Maritime Law in practice: Mock Trial in addition to two elective courses chosen among the listed courses below before you hand in your thesis.
+It is recommended that you have passed and completed the mandatory courses JUS5406 Maritime Law (or JUS5401 Maritime Law: Contracts and JUS5402 Maritime Law: Liability & Insurance for students admitted in 2022 or earlier), MARL5110 Maritime Law: Safety, Competition and EU, MARL5120 Maritime Law in practice: Mock Trial in addition to two elective courses chosen among the listed courses below before you hand in your thesis.

 Elective courses: